 Only non-abstract classes can be instantiated.

 In an inheritance hierarchy, the choice of the used type represents a semantic information itself.
 For example, the usage of a PluggableTerminalSpecification is a more specific information than the usage of a TerminalSpecification.
-There is no restriction that the more specific class must be used if the information is not available or it shall not be transmitted.
-However, it is not permitted to use the more general class and transfer the information of more specific class in some kind of custom property, or similar (e.g. use the TerminalSpecification with a custom property “type=pluggable”).
+It is not required to use the more specific class if the information is not available or it should not be transmitted.
+However, it is not permitted to use the more general class and transfer the information of the more specific class in a custom property, or similar (e.g. use the TerminalSpecification with a custom property “type=pluggable”).

 Default- and Missing-Value Handling

-For various reasons, there may be attributes of entities where no value can be exported or a special semantic is required.
+For various reasons, there may be attributes of entities where no value can be exported, or a special semantics is required.
 The cases are:

 The information is not supported by the system / process.
 So it is never available for this system / process.